Digital-101/Paypal-Payment-Gateway/README.md

 - **Customizable**: Adaptable to various business needs and workflows.
 - **Transaction Management**: Handle payment statuses and refunds efficiently.

-## Prerequisites

-- Node.js installed on your system.
-- A PayPal developer account.
-- PayPal API credentials (Client ID and Secret).

 ## Installation

 1. Clone the repository: